top of page

 Although tastes shifted over the years, appreciation of the mandolin was rekindled during the Folk Revival of the 60s.
 This set the stage for the Oregon Mandolin Orchestra, which was founded by Brian Oberlin and Elizabeth Farrell in 2010.

-Today, the nonprofit, all-volunteer Oregon Mandolin Orchestra counts over two dozen dues-paying members who play mandolin, mandola, mandocello, mandobass, classical guitar, and string bass – a beautiful rainbow of plucked string instruments.
+Today, the nonprofit, all-volunteer Oregon Mandolin Orchestra counts over two dozen dues-paying members who play mandolin, mandola, mandocello, mandobass, classical guitar, and bass – a beautiful rainbow of plucked string instruments.

 Our Leadership